Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Preparations

-Therefore, the Sobolev norms \eqref{eq:norm-t} are equivalent to the standard Sobolev ones. \end{remark} The motivation for considering this equivalent Sobolev norm $h^{s}(\T^{d})$ is that it does not capture the possible transfers of energy within a same cluster.
-Hence, we expect this norm to stay bounded under the effective dynamics. \begin{definition}[Strong, weak and time-dependent norms] Let $s>s_{0}$ (see \eqref{eq:par}) and $\sigma>0$ arbitrarily small.
+It follows that the Sobolev norms defined in~\eqref{eq:norm-t} are equivalent to the standard Sobolev norms. \end{remark} The motivation for introducing the equivalent Sobolev norm $h^{s}(\T^{d})$ is that it does not detect energy transfers within a given cluster.
+Accordingly, we expect this norm to remain bounded under the effective dynamics~\eqref{eq:eff}. \begin{definition}[Strong, weak and time-dependent norms] Let $s_{0}$ as defined in~\eqref{eq:par},~$s>s_{0}$ and~$\sigma>0$ be arbitrarily small.
 The strong norm is